I’ll put it in its simplest form. Take a look at your kitchen right now as it stands:

-If you answered yes, then cabinet refacing would be the most-effective option for you.
-Your existing cabinet boxes would remain intact and veneer would be added to them during cabinet refacing.
+If you answered yes, then cabinet refacing would be the most effective option for you.
+Your existing cabinet boxes would remain intact and a veneer would be added to them during cabinet refacing.
 If you are looking to make structural changes that involve the placement of your cabinets, then you would need to consider cabinet replacement.

 If your answer is yes, then there is no immediate need to replace your existing cabinets with new ones.
-Often times, this is the case with older cabinets.
-With cabinet refacing, your kitchen will appear completely brand new with refinishing or painting the current cabinets or installing new wood or laminate veneer over existing cabinet and drawer fronts.
-If your kitchen cabinet boxes, doors or drawers are in poor condition or were poorly installed initially, then refacing will not correct the problem.
+Often this is the case with older cabinets.
+With cabinet refacing, your kitchen will appear completely brand new with refinishing or painting the current cabinets or installing a new wood or laminate veneer over existing cabinet and drawer fronts.
+If your boxes, kitchen cabinet doors, or drawers are in poor condition or were poorly installed initially, then refacing will not correct the problem.
 Cabinet replacement is the best long-term solution.

 Your budget will be a major factor in choosing which option is best for you.
 You may be wondering: “How much to reface kitchen cabinets?”
 Depending on the type of refacing desired (and the size of your kitchen), expect to pay anywhere from $1000 to $9,000+ for cabinet refacing.
 Typically, cabinet replacement will cost twice as much as cabinet refacing.
 Most homeowners prefer refacing not only because it saves them money, but time, too.
 Being able to devote more money to other parts of your kitchen is one of the main benefits of refacing cabinets vs replacing them.

-For some homeowners, the environment may be of more concern than layout, budget or time.
-If you are looking for the more eco-friendly option for your kitchen transformation, then cabinet refacing is your answer because less items end up in the landfills.
-Unfortunately, cabinet replacing involves the disposal of complete cabinets—boxes, doors, drawers and hardware.
+For some homeowners, the environment may be of more concern than layout, budget, or time.
+If you are looking for a more eco-friendly option for your kitchen transformation, then cabinet refacing is your answer because fewer items end up in landfills.
+Unfortunately, cabinet replacing involves the disposal of complete cabinets—boxes, doors, drawers, and hardware.